GEPREP About Contents FAQ Donate

 This compares with an endangered species, which is defined by the IUCN as facing a very high risk of extinction in the wild, with fewer than about 250 to 2,500 individuals and a greater than 20 percent probability of extinction within about 20 years or five generations.
 A vulnerable species is defined as facing a high risk of extinction in the wild with fewer than about 1,000 to 10,000 individuals and a greater than ten percent chance of extinction within about 100 years.
 These categories are used globally to prioritize conservation actions, allocate funding, and influence laws and policies that protect species and their habitats.

-On the IUCN Red List, vascular plants (including groups such as conifers and cycads) constitute a very large share of all species assessed as threatened or critically endangered, reflecting, among other factors, the enormous diversity of plants and the fact that many have tiny ranges or highly specialized habitats.
-Mammals have a far smaller number of species than plants but a relatively high proportion at risk, so they include many critically endangered species such as some primates, large herbivores, and marine mammals.
+On the IUCN Red List, vascular plants (including groups such as conifers and cycads) constitute a very large share of all species assessed as threatened or critically endangered, reflecting, among other factors, the enormous diversity of plants and the fact that many have very small ranges or highly specialized habitats.
+There are far fewer mammal species than plant species and a much higher proportion of them (more than 25 percent) are at risk, particularly many primates, large herbivores, and marine mammals.
 Birds, in contrast, tend to have fewer critically endangered species than plants or mammals, both in absolute numbers and as a percentage of all bird species, although some groups (e.g., ground-nesting seabirds and island parrots) are severely threatened.

-Overall, the main causes of species declines include habitat destruction, overexploitation, pollution, climate change and the spread of invasive species.
-Many critically endangered species face several of these threats at once.
+The main causes of species declines include habitat destruction, overexploitation, pollution, climate change and the spread of invasive species.
+Many critically endangered species simultaneously face several of these threats.

 The population of the Sumatran orangutan in Indonesia has dropped to only a small fraction of its original level as a result of forest destruction for palm oil plantations and logging.
-Conservation measures include protecting and restoring the remaining forests, strengthening standards for how palm oil is grown and traded so that it no longer drives deforestation, and rescuing and rehabilitating orangutans that have been captured or displaced.
+Conservation measures include protecting and restoring the remaining forests, strengthening standards for how palm oil is grown and traded, and rescuing and rehabilitating orangutans that have been captured or displaced.

 The California condor, once extinct in the wild, is now slowly recovering through captive breeding and reintroduction, but is still critically endangered.
-Major actions include banning lead ammunition in key areas (to reduce lead poisoning), protecting nesting sites, and ongoing release and monitoring programs.
+Major actions include banning lead ammunition in appropriate areas (to reduce lead poisoning), protecting nesting sites, and release and monitoring programs.